aliceliveprojects/WildLoggingDBParent/README.md

 # WildLoggingDB - INCOMPLETE.
 NOT FOR PUBLIC USE (YET!)
+UrbanWild is the project we use to demonstrate how we put together prototypes quickly, as a team.
+You can find it [here](https://github.com/TheUrbanWild/WildLogging).

 After a merger, Restlet has changed its service terms.
 We need to remove our dependency on this service.

 We will transfer our dependency to Heroku, running a Postgres DB.